 A gorgeous cranberry sauce is something you won’t mind using long after Christmas lunch has ended.
-After all, says Owen Sullivan, executive chef of maze Grill restaurants, it isn’t only for turkey.
+After all, it isn’t only for turkey.

 It’s also a great way to add a seasonal touch to bakes that usually contain jam.
 Try it in Christmas cookies and desserts, such as when filling an almond slice or Victoria sponge.

-Once Christmas is over and you’re thinking about healthier foods, stir your leftover cranberry sauce into breakfast bar mixtures, says Luke Ferguson of Heddon Street Kitchen.
-Or add a mix of other red fruits or berries and heat gently to make a compote you can serve with yogurt.
+Once Christmas is over and you’re thinking about healthier foods, stir your leftover cranberry sauce into breakfast bar mixtures, or add a mix of other red fruits or berries and heat gently to make a compote you can serve with yogurt.

 How to cook cranberry sauce